 Price Range: $10 (on sale) – $100 (4-pack)

-Although TomboyX’s underwear is not 100% organic, they get an honorable mention from us because of their truly inclusive options.
+Although Tomboyx’s underwear is not 100% organic, they get an honorable mention because of their inclusive options.
 Their sizes go up to 6X, and they have a lot of different gender-neutral styles to choose from, including thongs, full coverage briefs, boy shorts, trunks, and more.
 They also offer a wide range of colors, from your basic black/white/skin tones to playful and colorful patterns.

 The two primary types of fabric they use is (conventional) cotton and TENCEL.
-TENCEL is a plant-based semi-synthetic fabric that is very soft and silky, making it a great option for sensitive skin.
+As I mentioned, TENCEL is a plant-based semi-synthetic fabric that is very soft and silky, making it a great option for sensitive skin.
 Plus, they’re made with flatlock seams to prevent irritation and chafing.
+(They do have a small organic cotton collection, too!)

-Be aware that they do use small amounts of spandex in most of their pieces (usually 5%), but all of the fabrics are OEKO-TEX certified.
+Be aware that they do use small amounts of spandex in most of their pieces (usually 5%).
+All of the fabrics are OEKO-TEX certified.
 This means they’re free from a list of toxic chemicals, such as azo dyes.

 I hope this guide has helped you find YOUR ideal choice of non-toxic underwear that is gentle, comfortable, non-irritating for your sensitive skin.

-To get more low-tox lifestyle tips, the chance to win free stuff, and exclusive content delivered to your inbox once a week, be sure to sign up for Filtered Fridays.
+To get more low-tox lifestyle tips, exclusive content, important toxin-related news, and more delivered to your inbox once a week, be sure to sign up for Filtered Fridays.